Our Extensive Travel List to Prepare for Long-Term Travel Internationally and Domestically

 Use a reliable, zero logging, and global VPN provider.

-Use a password vault like Keepass or Dashlane to secure your passwords and other sensitive information.
+Use a password vault like Keepass, Dashlane, or 1Password to secure your passwords and other sensitive information.
 Also, be aware of logging into your accounts in public areas.
 You may have roaming eyes or cameras around!

 In case of a catastrophic event (like losing or damaging both your phone and laptop, getting robbed, etc.) use an open source service like Protected Text to create a notepad with One Time Recovery Codes for your two factor authentication (2FA) accounts (be discrete).
 This will insure that when you login from a new device or location you'll be able to authenticate and login to your email, remote support client, etc., even if you don’t have your phone, computer, or have access to your secure database.